Deciding polyhedrality of spectrahedra: Introduction

-\textbf{Acknowledgements.} This paper grew out of a project proposed by the last two authors for the class `Geometry of Convex Optimization' at UC Berkeley, Fall 2010.
+\textbf{Acknowledgments.} This paper grew out of a project proposed by the last two authors for the class `Geometry of Convex Optimization' at UC Berkeley, Fall 2010.
 We would like to thank Bernd Sturmfels and the participants of the class for an inspiring environment.
+We would also like to thank the referees for carefully reading the paper and their many helpful suggestions.